rkulla/textscroll/README.md

     'f' to speed scrolling up in 25 percent increments 's' to slow scrolling speed down in 25 percent increments 'o' to go back to the original scroll speed
-    'a' to toggle Auto-pausing on/off
+    'a' to toggle Auto-pausing on/off.
+Off by default.
+Can pause on highlights.
     'e' to open the file you're scrolling in an external editor.
 (Uses the environment variables $VISUAL then $EDITOR or /bin/vi if none are set) 'i' to view detailed file/program/etc information